Skip to main content

 • Cryptomining: Traffic to mining pools or abused VPS infrastructure.

-• Phishing and malware: Lookalike domains, newly registered infrastructure.
+• Phishing and malware: Lookalike domains, newly registered infrastructure, Certificate Transparency monitoring.

-• Policy violations: PUPs, outdated browsers, proxy avoidance tools.
+• Policy violations: Potentially unwanted programs, outdated browsers, proxy avoidance tools.

 • Anonymizing circuits: Tor, I2P, Freenet.

-1. Active fingerprinting: Live probes to identify C2 and mining infrastructure.
+1. Active fingerprinting: Scans destinations in real time to identify C2 infrastructure and mining pools.

-3. Prevalence analysis: Flags rare or unique destinations in customer environments.
+3. Prevalence analysis: Flags rare behaviors and destinations within your environment and across all AlphaSOC customer environments.

-4. Time series analysis: Detects beaconing, spikes, long-lived connections.
+4. Time series modeling: Detects beaconing, login spikes, long-lived sessions, and exfiltration patterns.

-5. Feature classification: Identifies DNS tunneling, DGA, Base64 abuse.
+5. Feature classification: Identifies DNS tunneling, DGAs, encoded payloads, and protocol misuse.

-6. Threat intelligence correlation: Uses curated and third-party intelligence updated hourly.
+6. Intelligence correlation: Matches observed activity against curated and third-party threat intelligence feeds updated hourly.

 Anomaly Detection

-Beyond rule-based detection, AlphaSOC continuously analyzes telemetry for behavioral outliers and environmental deviations.
-This includes:
+Beyond rule-based detection, AlphaSOC continuously analyzes telemetry for behavioral outliers and environmental deviations:

 • Time-based anomalies: Unexpected session durations, beacon intervals, or access times.

-• User and identity outliers: Unusual logins across SaaS platforms, sudden permission changes, or rare user-agent strings.
+• User and identity outliers: Unusual logins across application platforms, sudden permission changes, or rare user-agent strings.

 • Resolver and network deviations: New outbound DNS resolvers or rare ASNs.